metislab/metislab.github.io/content/zh/home/experience.zh.md

 widget: experience

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
-weight: 40
+weight: 42

-title: 经验
+title: 发展历程
 subtitle:

 # Date format for experience